mrayanasim09/python-projects/.github/ISSUE_TEMPLATE/ocumentation_mistake_template.md

 ---
-name: 📚 Report Documentation Mistake
+name: "\U0001F4DA Report Documentation Mistake"
 about: Found an error in the documentation?
 Let us know so we can improve it!
 title: "[Documentation] Issue Title Here"
-labels: documentation, bug
+labels: bug, documentation
 assignees: mrayanasim09

 ---

 ## 📝 Description